Activity logs for organizations in Workbench

 For organizations, organization admins will see a link to these logs, stored in BigQuery, from the Organizations tab:

 Click the Activity Logs link to open these logs in the BigQuery UI.
-The logs are stored in a single BigQuery table:
+The logs are stored in BigQuery tables that are partitioned by organization ID:

 `workbench-bq-log-sink.workbench_monitoring_org_logs_prod.wsm_workspace_activity_logs_*`

-Using BigQuery, organization admins can review the schema and directly query the table via SQL, save query results or open them in Google Sheets, and more.
-The table provides information about all the organizations for which you are an admin.
+Using BigQuery, organization admins can review the schema and directly query the tables via SQL, save query results or open them in Google Sheets, and more.
+The tables provide information about all the organizations for which you are an admin.

 Note